What are some ways immersion can be used to add gameplay depth?

 Trust me, don’t bother with this guy.
 He’s tiny like a gnat, and works with as obfuscated logic as a protestant.

-In the competitive game quote, he makes the totally retarded jump- devoid of any logic whatsoever- that those seeking to not be disadvantaged are by default seeking an advantage. lmao, what?
+In the competitive game quote, he makes the totally crazy jump- devoid of any logic whatsoever- that those seeking to not be disadvantaged are by default seeking an advantage. lmao, what?
 Anyway, towards the end, in your summary of the clown (clam?), you forgot to mention that his philolsophy site is lol.

 It’s typical for him.